 Why Do Obsessions & Compulsions Focus on the Baby?

-Postpartum OCD can onset anytime between birth and six weeks postpartum.14 The rapid shift in hormones from pregnancy to delivery, sleep deprivation, and the pressures of caring for a newborn baby all contribute to the increased risk of mental health concerns like OCD in the postpartum period.
+Postpartum OCD can onset anytime between birth and eight weeks postpartum.9 The rapid shift in hormones from pregnancy to delivery, sleep deprivation, and the pressures of caring for a newborn baby all contribute to the increased risk of mental health concerns like OCD in the postpartum period.
 The content of the obsessions and compulsions experienced in postpartum OCD often reflect the intensity of parenting in the newborn days, with an intent focus on the well-being of the baby.

 Outward Signs of Postpartum OCD

-Although family members and friends cannot see the intrusive thoughts experienced by mothers with postpartum OCD, there are things you can look for if you’re concerned that someone you love might be suffering from postpartum OCD.
+Although family members and friends cannot see the intrusive thoughts experienced by parents with postpartum OCD, there are things you can look for if you’re concerned that someone you love might be suffering from postpartum OCD.

 - Excessive hand washing or sanitizing